Telus outages and service status in Saanich, British Columbia

 - Telus generated 0 outage signals in the last 24 hours around Saanich, including 0 direct reports.

-- The most common problems reported in this area mention Internet and E-mail.
+- The most common problems reported in this area mention E-mail and Phone.

 Telus offers phone, internet and television services, as well as mobile phone and mobile internet service through Telus Mobility.
 Telus internet service uses DSL technology.
 Telus TV relies on satellite or internet television (IPTV).
 Telus' mobile phone network supports CMS, HSPA and LTE.